oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 You have many options when it comes to picking a solution in the configuration management space: Chef, Puppet, Ansible, Salt, etc. Throughout this post, you'll be working with Terraform as it sits in the [sweet spot between orchestration and automation](https://www.okta.com/blog/2019/08/better-together-using-the-okta-integration-with-hashicorp-terraform/).

 Instead of using the Okta Admin UI to configure all of your Okta settings and resources, you'll define your Okta configuration in Terraform configuration files using the declarative HashiCorp Configuration Language (HCL).
-Terraform will then make the necessary API calls to Okta to configure things in the way you've defined, enabling you to automate the provisioning, deployment, and configuration of your Okta orgs.
+Terraform will then make the necessary API calls to Okta to configure things in the way you've defined, enabling you to automate the provisioning, deployment, and configuration of your Okta org.

-If another administrator modifies your resources from the administrative console, you'll be able to see the changes at a glance and revert them back to your defined state if you so choose.
+Suppose another administrator modifies your resources from the administrative console.
+In that case, you'll be able to see the changes at a glance and revert them to your defined state if you so choose.

 To follow this guide, make sure that Terraform is installed and available on your machine.
 If you don't have Terraform installed and set up already, read through the official [Hashicorp installation guide](https://learn.hashicorp.com/terraform/getting-started/install.html) and set it up before continuing.